molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 recent AGRIF developpement, that can me usefull for the second part of the project.
  * NEMO trunk : this is the sharp edge of NEMO on going developpent, that will lead to a the 4.2_RC (Release Candidate) in June or July 2021.
-   * Advantage : this 4.2_RC, have various AGRIF enhancement, of interest for IMOTHEP:
+   * Advantage : this 4.2_RC, have various AGRIF enhancement, of interest for IMHOTEP:
      * AGRIF nests across the periodic boundary
      * AGRIF parallelism for various nests at the same level
      * On the side of advantages, the fact of using a pionnering new version and receive the aknowledgment of